Data Protection (GDPR)

 GDPR is a long-term project and we are committed to developing a privacy programme that becomes a cornerstone of our approach to data in the school.
 Whilst there will be changes, we are committed to ensuring that there is no negative impact on teaching and learning and the welfare of students and staff.

-For more information contact the school office firstname.lastname@example.org.
+For more information contact the Data Protection Lead, Ms Fearns, Head Teacher or the school office: firstname.lastname@example.org.